brandesjj/centerfusionpp/README.md

 This repository contains the implementation of the Master's Thesis project **Camera-Radar Sensor Fusion using Deep Learning** from Johannes Kübel and Julian Brandes.

+The thesis is available for download in the [Chalmers Open Digital Repository](https://hdl.handle.net/20.500.12380/305503).

 ----------------------------------------
 ## Contents <!-- omit in toc -->
 - [Introduction](#introduction)